HaykelRekik/eshhenha-hub/app/Services/Shipment/README.md

 The `ShipmentPriceCalculatorService` follows the Single Responsibility Principle and is composed of three main services:

 1. **ShipmentPriceCalculatorService** - Main orchestrator service
-2. **PricingRuleFinderService** - Finds applicable pricing rules based on priority
+2. **PricingRuleFinderService** - Finds applicable pricing rules based on priority using optimized batch queries
 3. **PriceBreakdownCalculatorService** - Calculates detailed price breakdowns

+## Performance Optimization

+The service is optimized to avoid N+1 query problems by:
+- Using a single query with `whereIn` to fetch all applicable pricing rules for multiple shipping companies
+- Implementing a priority-based fallback system that efficiently handles rule discovery
+- Creating a lookup map for fast access to pricing rules by shipping company ID

 ## Usage